paulhamsh/Spark-Control-X/README.md

 ## Pedal overview - Spark Control mode

+Spark Control mode is where the APP connects to the pedal

 When a button is pressedm the pedal writes a value to characteristic 362f71a0-6c96-11e3-981f-0800200c9a66
 When the button is released, ```0``` is written to characteristic 362f71a0-6c96-11e3-981f-0800200c9a66
 Each button is represented as a bit position, so multiple buttons are summed (or bitwise OR) together and sent as a single value to the characteristic.